dddomin3/DSPi/README.md

 NOTE: This is because the audio stuff needs to run as the pi user, and I can't figure to a better way to do that...
 1. Register it in update-rc.d `sudo update-rc.d jackboot defaults`
 1. Run `jackstart.sh` manually, then run `qjackctl &`
 1. Open up the connections menu, and make all the connections you desire.
-Plug in any midi controllers, and route connections from them, to MIDI-Through (in alsa), and from system:1 to guitarix (on MIDI)
+Plug in any midi controllers, and route connections from them, to MIDI-Through (in alsa tab), and from system:1 to guitarix (on MIDI tab), `amsynth` and `jack-rack`.
+Using the `seq` drivers midi-through allows for easy modification of your midi-autoconnection schema.
+Most of the time, I just add another connection by hand (once I know the name of the controller in alsa) in the `aj-snapshot.xml`.
 1. Run `aj-snapshot ~/DSPi/aj-snapshot.xml` to generate the aj-snapshot file used in `jackstart.sh`.
+1. `touch jackboot.log` if you want to have user access to the logs.
+Otherwise, `root` creates the logs, and you'll need to sudo to access them.

 > If you ever want to remove the script from start-up, run the following command:
 > `sudo update-rc.d -f  jackboot remove`

-Paraphrased from resource \#4, except for the jackstart part (for obvious reasons).
+`/etc/init.d` instructions paraphrased from resource \#4.
+`jackstart.sh` based on resource \#5.

 ### **II9:** Pure Data